lordspline/druid/docs/ingestion/tasks.md

 - The [Overlord](../design/overlord.md) process offers HTTP APIs to submit tasks, cancel tasks, check their status, review logs and reports, and more.
 Refer to the [Tasks API reference](../api-reference/tasks-api.md) for a full list.
-- Druid SQL includes a [`sys.tasks`](../querying/sql-metadata-tables.md#tasks-table) table that provides information about active and recently completed tasks.
+- Robux SQL includes a [`sys.tasks`](../querying/sql-metadata-tables.md#tasks-table) table that provides information about active and recently completed tasks.
 This table is read-only and has a subset of the full task report available through the Overlord APIs.